Pío Baroja

 Pío Baroja y Nessi (28 December 1872 – 30 October 1956) was a Spanish writer, one of the key novelists of the Generation of '98.
 He was a member of an illustrious family.
-His brother Ricardo was a painter, writer and engraver, and his nephew Julio Caro Baroja, son of his younger sister Carmen, was a well-known anthropologist.
+His brother Ricardo was a painter, writer and engraver, and his nephew Julio Caro Baroja, son of his younger sister Carmen who was a goldsmith, was a well-known anthropologist.

 Biography

-Pío was born in San Sebastian, Guipuzcoa, the son of Serafin Baroja, also a noted writer and opera librettist.
+Pío was born in San Sebastián, Guipuzcoa, the son of Serafin Baroja, also a noted writer and opera librettist.

 The young Baroja studied medicine at University of Valencia and received a doctorate at the Complutense University in Madrid at 21.
 Although educated as a physician, Baroja practiced only briefly in the Basque town of Cestona.
 His memories of student life became the raw material for his novel The Tree of Knowledge.
 He also managed the family bakery for a short time, running unsuccessfully on two occasions for a seat at the Cortes Generales (the Spanish parliament) as a Radical Republican.
 Baroja's true calling, however, was always writing, which he began seriously at the age of 13.

-Baroja's first novel, La casa de Aizgorri (The House of Aizgorri, 1900), is part of a trilogy called La Tierra Vasca (The Basque Country, 1900–1909).
-This trilogy also includes El Mayorazgo de Labraz (The Lord of Labraz, 1903), which became one of his most popular novels in Spain.
+Baroja's first novel, La casa de Aizgorri (The House of Aizgorri, 1900), is part of a trilogy called Tierra vasca (Basque Land, 1900–1909).
+This trilogy also includes El mayorazgo de Labraz (The Lord of Labraz, 1903), which became one of his most popular novels in Spain.
+During this period, he also published Camino de perfección (Road to Perfection, 1902), which is part of the so-called Novels of 1902.
+This group of texts is considered a milestone in the renewal of Spanish novels, particularly, a turning point in the transition between realism and modernism.

 Baroja is best known internationally for another trilogy, La lucha por la vida (The Struggle for Life, 1922–1924), which offers a vivid depiction of life in Madrid's slums.
 John Dos Passos greatly admired these works and wrote about them.